 Golf carts are prohibited on campus, except when used by those departments (Alumni Events, e.g.) that must use such carts in the undertaking of their responsibilities during special events.
-Rare exceptions may be made by the Dean of Students or the dean's designee in consultation with the Director of the Student Health Center and the Opportunity Development Center for students whose mobility impairment cannot be accommodated by any other device.
+Rare exceptions may be made by the Dean of Students or the dean's designee in consultation with the Director of the Student Health Center and Equal Opportunity, Affirmative Action, and Disability Services, for students whose mobility impairment cannot be accommodated by any other device.
 Golf carts may not be operated on Metro streets and must yield to pedestrians on sidewalks.

-Police Department, Vanderbilt
+Police Department, Vanderbilt University